MarkMazel/jupyterlab_conway/README.md

-# jupyterlab_xkcd
+# jupyterlab_conway

+Conway's Game of Life for JupyterLab

-Following jupyterlab xkcd tutorial
+Made by following jupyterlab xkcd tutorial

 ## Prerequisites